cruise-automation/k-rail/README.md

 ### Policy configuration

-Each annotation to polce is configured with a list of possible values and a parameter `allow_missing` which defines if a service is allowed to be configured without this annotation present.
+Each annotation to police is configured with a list of possible values and a parameter `allow_missing` which defines if a service is allowed without this annotation present.

 ```yaml
 policy_config: